 There are situations in which you aren’t required to collect lodging taxes in Connecticut.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

 Filing short-term rental tax returns

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Connecticut Department of Revenue Services.
 In Connecticut, you can file online returns.
 In order to file, you’ll need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
-The Connecticut Department of Revenue allows credit card payments, but you may be charged convenience fees for this type of payment.
+You’ll also need to pay the tax amount due.
+The Connecticut Department of Revenue Services allows credit card payments, but you may be charged convenience fees for this type of payment.

 Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.